 Inform and educate our community about scholarly communications, including open-access publishing, public access practices, and options for publishing and sharing research.

-If you have any questions about Subject Librarians or subjects not listed here, please reach out to either Head of Humanities, Social Science, and Area Studies Resource Group Christie Peters or Interim Head of the Science, Technology, and Engineering Resource Group Lauren Todd; or to Head of the Distributed & Departmental Libraries Rina Vecchiola.
+If you have any questions about Subject Librarians or subjects not listed here, please reach out to either Head of the Humanities, Social Science, and Area Studies Resource Group Christie Peters, or the Interim Head of the Science, Technology, and Engineering Resource Group Lauren Todd; or to Head of the Distributed & Departmental Libraries Rina Vecchiola.